pawangujral/music-app/README.md

   - `5432` (postgres)

 ### Instructions
-1. Clone repository
+1. Clone the repository (avoid forking – we prefer if you create a new private repository).
-2. Setup a new private repository with the source code
+2. Create a new private repository.
-3. Run `docker-compose up`
-4. Code
+3. Navigate to the folder containing the cloned repository. (`cd fullstack-assignment/`)
+4. Update the remote URL to point to your new private repository: `git remote set-url origin  git@github.com:my-user/my-new-repo.git`
+5. Run `docker-compose-up` to setup the environment.
+6. Start coding your solution!
-5. Push your solution to a new branch
+7. Push your solution to a new branch.
-6. Create a Pull Request when your ready and reach out to us for setting up the interview
+8. Go to your private repository and create a Pull Request for the branch you just pushed.
+9. Invite the reviewers with @epidemicsound.com email addresses as collaborators to your private repository  (the list of reviewers was shared in the email with the link to this repository).
+10. Notify us once you have shared access and created the Pull Request so we can proceed with scheduling the interview.

 To cleanup the Docker containers run `docker-compose down -v --rmi all --remove-orphans`